ONature

 The TEA believes that the Karner Blue and the Frosted Elfin no longer exist in the wild in Ontario, although they do occur elsewhere.
 This is the status which they have been assigned by the list maintained by the federal committee of experts, the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).

-e) Exception for 1 Specimen
+e) Exemption for 1 Specimen

 f) Exception for Permits and Licences